Category: Orthopaedic Trends & Insights

 https://www.campbellclinic.com/exercise-in-older-adults/

-Did you know that just one out of four people between the ages of 65 and 74 exercise regularly?
-Some may feel like they’re too out of shape, or too old to exercise.
-However, that simply isn’t the case.
-In this blog post, we’re going to break down the questions people typically ask about exercising […]
+Statistically, only one out of four people between the ages of 65 and 74 exercise regularly.
+It can be easy to believe you’re too out-of-shape or too old to exercise.
+However, there are plenty of exercises that are beneficial for an aging body.
+In this blog post, we’ll answer common questions people ask about exercising […]

 Patellofemoral Pain Syndrome: Causes, Symptoms and Treatment